Opinion: I am Lula’s lawyer – this is what I can tell you about him

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-As he often quotes from a favourite Pablo Neruda poem, “you can cut all the flowers, but you can’t stop the spring from coming.”
+As he often quotes from a favourite Pablo Neruda poem, “You can cut all the flowers, but you can’t stop the spring from coming.”

 His victory is a gift for Cop27: he will end logging in the Amazon so the lungs of the world can breathe freely again.
 He will implement socialist policies to tackle poverty and inequality.
 He will stop discrimination against ethnic minorities, the easy sale of guns and Bolsonaro’s promise to his evangelical base to prosecute women for having abortions.